 Abu Dhabi Airport terminal 3

 Terminal 3 opened in January 2009 and boasts ten gates, two of which are capable of handling wide-bodied aircraft such as the A380.
-The terminal will accommodate the airline's expected growth until 2011, when the new mega midfield terminal is opened.
+The terminal will accommodate the airline’s expected growth until the new mega midfield terminal is opened.
 Built at a cost of AED1bn, the terminal 3 building is spread across an area of 75,000m2 and has a passenger capacity of five million.
 It also features 20 premium check-in counters, duty free shops, restaurants and cafés.